RadicalES/robot-demo-server/api/robot-api.md

 |Robot Server Ip Address|182|4 byte ip address|192.168.1.100|
 |Robot Server Port|183|16-bit number|8080|

-### Robot Request URL
+### Boot Setup Request URL
-The Robot request URL is fixed and assembled from the provided IP address and port.
+The Robot setup request URL is fixed and assembled from the DHCP options provided IP address and port.
 Below is the format of the URL.
-A server will need to listen to that endpoint and either provide the URL of the next setup server, or provide a full setup to the Robot.
+A server will need to listen at that endpoint and either provide the URL of the next setup server, or provide a full runtime setup to the Robot.

-#### URL format
+#### Assembled URL format
 http://[server-ip]:[port]/robot/api/setup/?boot=true

 ### Diagram of boot process